bl1231/bilbomd-worker/README.md

 ## Deployment

-In order to build the docker images you will need to obtain the source code fro CHARMM, BioXTAS, and OpenMPI and place them in teh appropriate folders prior to running any `build` commands.
+In order to build the docker images you will need to obtain the source codes for CHARMM, BioXTAS, and OpenMPI and place them in the appropriate folders prior to running any `docker build` commands.

 To build the Docker image from the command line.